Anish05052/project--Web-page/README.md

 # project--Web-page
-Designed an HTML page loading 25 user images from a JSON array { "image":"url"}.
-Evaluation focuses on image loading speed and coding practices, with an emphasis on aligning the HTML structure with the provided sample design.
+Created a basic HTML page that loads user images utilizing a JSON structure like this: [ { "image":"url"}].
+The JSON array includes 25 image objects, and the evaluation of your test considers the speed at which the images load, as well as adherence to coding best practices.
+Additionally, efforts were made to align the HTML structure with the provided sample design for enhanced clarity.